Do I Have Water Rights on My Property

 1. Definition and Origin:

-• Riparian rights are based on the ownership of land adjacent to a water body, such as a river, stream, or lake.
+• Riparian rights is water right based on the ownership of the land adjacent to a water body, such as a river, stream, or lake.

 • Originating from English common law, these rights are tied to the property’s proximity to the water source.